Govern clinical risk across private hospitals, insurers, and the NHS

 - Outcome measurement that drives improvement

 Operational efficiency without compromising safety.
+Auditable Practising Privileges across hospital groups.
 Integration with consultants who work across NHS and private settings.

 We built to NHS interoperability and safety standards from day one.
 Your private patients often become NHS patients, and vice versa.
-That investment means you get governance that regulators recognise, without the integration headaches.
+We automate PHIN data submission and generate CQC Well-Led evidence as a by-product of governance.
+That investment means you get compliance that regulators recognise, without the integration headaches.

 UK Core FHIR R4